nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')
 ```

+#### Enable SAML in Google

+Now that you've configured both Google and Nautobot for SAML, you still need to enable SAML for your users in your Google domain.

+On Google's official document to [Set up your own custom SAML application](https://support.google.com/a/answer/6087519?hl=en), scroll down to **Turn on your SAML app** and follow the remaining instructions to enable and verify SAML in Google.

 #### Login with SAML

 Note the provider entry we configured in `SOCIAL_AUTH_SAML_ENABLED_IDPS` as `google`.
 This will be used to login and will be referenced in the query parameter using `idp=google`.
 For example `/login/saml/?idp=google`.